-Key objective of London Osteoporosis Clinic Foundation is to raise awareness, develop capacity to safely and effectively treat chronic, common diseases in under-diagnosed and under-treated conditions, and to monitor outcomes, more details here.
+Key aim of London Osteoporosis Clinic Foundation is to raise awareness, develop capacity to safely and effectively treat chronic, common diseases in under-diagnosed and under-treated conditions, and to check outcomes.
+Further details provided here.

-LOCF ECHO Bone Health training run twice a month
+LOCF ECHO Bone Health training run a month

 Osteoporosis is a major public health concern, with over 200 million individuals worldwide.
 The burden of osteoporotic fractures is high.

-Despite the availability of treatments proven to reduce fracture risk and accumulating evidence that osteoporosis treatment can prolong life, osteoporosis remains under-diagnosed and under-treated, with only about 20% of patients with hip fracture treated to reduce the risk of future fracture.
+Despite the availability of treatments proven to cut fracture risk and accumulating evidence that osteoporosis treatment can prolong life, osteoporosis remains under-diagnosed and under-treated, with only about 20% of patients with hip fractures treated to cut the risk of future fracture.

-The LOCF ECHO Bone Health TeleECHO Clinic consists of twice monthly 1-hour sessions, each having 50 minutes of interactive case-based learning and 10 minutes of presentation.
+The LOCF ECHO Bone Health TeleECHO Clinic consists of two monthly 1-hour sessions, each having 50 minutes of interactive case-based learning and 10 minutes of presentation.

-The LOC clinicians (including physical therapy, nutrition, pharmacy, and psychology) and other specialists having expertise in different aspects in the care of osteoporosis, gout, osteoarthritis and other bone conditions.
+The LOC clinicians (including physical therapy, nutrition, pharmacy, and psychology) and other specialists having ability in different aspects in the care of osteoporosis, gout, osteoarthritis and other bone conditions.

 - Describe the pathophysiology of common bone disorders